laszlourszuly/atlantis/README.md

 }
 ```

-**Requests**
+#### Requests
-You configure each request pattern you want Atlantis to serve a mock response for in terms of "verb", "path", "protocol" and "headers".
-You can use regular expressions to describe the request "verb", "path" and "protocol".
-The "headers" list, on the other hand, defines the required subset of exact headers in the request in order to consider it a match.
+You configure each request pattern you want Atlantis to serve a mock response for in terms of `verb`, `path`, `protocol` and `headers`.
+You can use regular expressions to describe the request `verb`, `path` and `protocol`.
+The `headers` list, on the other hand, defines the required subset of exact headers in the request in order to consider it a match.

 Atlantis will check each incoming request on the configured port against your configuration and pick the first pattern that gives a full match.

-**Responses**
+#### Responses
 You can configure multiple responses for each request pattern.
 By default these will be served in a wrapped sequential order, but you can also configure them to be served at random order.

-You can also configure basic behavior for each mocked response in terms of "chunk" size and delay.
+You can also configure basic behavior for each mocked response in terms of `chunk` size and `delay`.
 Atlantis will split the mock response body in random sized chunks within the configured range and delay each chunk by a random amount of milliseconds in the corresponding delay range.
 By default no chunking and no delay is applied.

 By default, Atlantis will calculate and set the "Content-Length" and "Sec-WebSocket-Accept" headers on relevant responses.
 You can turn this off if you have very peculiar cases by setting the "calculateContentLengthIfAbsent" and "calculateSecWebSocketAcceptIfAbsent" behaviour attributes respectively.

-**WebSocket**
+#### WebSocket
 For each response you can also configure optional WebSocket messages.
-Every time that particular response is served for a request, one ("messageOrder" = SEQUENTIAL or RANDOM) or all ("messageOrder" = BATCH) configured messages will also be sent to a previously opened WebSocket.
+Every time that particular response is served for a request, one (`messageOrder` = `"SEQUENTIAL"` or `"RANDOM"`) or all (`messageOrder` = `"BATCH"`) configured messages will also be sent to a previously opened WebSocket.

-You need to define a handshake request + response to enable WebSocket functionality.
-The handshake request MUST have the path set to whatever path your client uses when establishing the WebSocket connection, and it MUST have the "Connection: Upgrade" and "Upgrade: websocket" headers set.
-Similarly the handshake response MUST have a status code of 101 and MUST have the "Connection: Upgrade" and "Upgrade: websocket" headers set.
+You need to define a handshake request and response to enable WebSocket functionality.
+The handshake request MUST have the `path` set to whatever path your client uses when establishing the WebSocket connection, and it MUST have the "Connection: Upgrade" and "Upgrade: websocket" `headers` set.
+Similarly the handshake response MUST have a status `code` of 101 and MUST have the "Connection: Upgrade" and "Upgrade: websocket" `headers` set.

-### A Real Example
+#### A Real Example
 A more realistic example for a WebSocket configuration could look something like this:
 ```json
 {